KBNW-FM

-KPKL (107.1 FM) is a radio station licensed to Deer Park, Washington, and serving the Spokane metropolitan area.
-The station is stunting with a Christmas music radio format.
+KBNW-FM (107.1 FM) is a radio station licensed to Deer Park, Washington, and serving the Spokane metropolitan area.
+The station is airing a news/talk radio format.
 The broadcast license is held by Robert Anthony and Patricia Fogal, through licensee Spokane Broadcasting Company, LLC, and the station is operated by the non-profit Oldies Preservation Society, who also operate non-profit Cheney station KEWU-FM (which also serves the Spokane area).
 Rob Harder is the CEO.

-KPKL's studios and offices are on East Greenbush Avenue in Colbert, Washington.
+KBNW-FM's studios and offices are on East Greenbush Avenue in Colbert, Washington.
 The transmitter is in Loon Lake, Washington, of U.S. Route 395.
-KPKL also operates a booster station in Spokane, 5,000 watt KPKL-FM-1, transmitting from the top of an apartment building on South Westcliff Place.
+KBNW-FM also operates a booster station in Spokane, 5,000 watt KBNW-FM1, transmitting from the top of an apartment building on South Westcliff Place.
 Due to financial problems, the station was off the air under previous owners for twelve months in 2008-2009 and nine months in 2012.